 Also, note that the CARIT task for HCP-D is identical to the CARIT task for HCP Aging.
 See the HCP-A Task Protocols page for more details.

 Winter, Warren, and Margaret Sheridan.
 2014.
 “Previous Reward Decreases Errors of Commission on Later ‘No-Go’ Trials in Children 4 to 12 Years of Age: Evidence for a Context Monitoring Account.”
 Developmental Science 17 (5): 797–807. doi: 10.1111/desc.12168

-During the EMOTION (“Matching”) task, participants view emotional faces and shapes and respond by indicating which of two samples (bottom) matches the target (top).
+During the EMOTION task, participants view emotional faces and shapes and respond by indicating which of two samples (bottom) matches the target (top).
 This task is a block design.
-It is intended as a localizer for emotion and face processing networks.
+It is intended to engage emotion and face processing networks.